watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

 ### New in version 0.5.9
+- Text to Speech speech on payload option.
-- Endpoint can now be specified in Conversation, Conversation Workspace Manager Language Identify, Language Translator, Speech to Text, STT Corpus Builder, Personality Insights and Tone Analyzer nodes.
+- Endpoint can now be specified in Conversation, Conversation Workspace Manager Language Identify, Language Translator, Speech to Text, STT Corpus Builder, Text to Speech, Personality Insights and Tone Analyzer nodes.

 ### New in version 0.5.8